 When I saw an electric bicycle for the first time I thought that the guy who rode it was a cheater.
 I mean, seriously, if you’re riding an electrical bicycle you’re kinda losing the whole point, right?

-As a person who uses a bicycle as a mean of transportation during spring, summer, and most of autumn I appreciate one of the great things the bicycle is giving me.
+As a person who uses a bicycle as a mean of transportation during spring, summer, and most of the autumn I appreciate one of the great things the bicycle is giving me.
 Namely, a great booty (don’t mind my modesty 😀 ).
 I can’t hide that being a city cyclist has its downsides as well.
 Every time you have to go to a meeting, for example, you risk getting there all sweaty and dusty.
 But when you do the math at the end of the day it’s all worth it: you save money on petrol, taxes, and the gazillion other stupid things you need to pay for when you own a car.
 Plus you get to exercise without having to fit an hour in the gym on your schedule.

-When I tell you now that I though people who ride electrical bicycles were a fraud, I bet you understand what I mean.
+When I tell you now that I thought people who ride electrical bicycles were a fraud, I bet you understand what I mean.
 I’m still quite unsure if they fit on the cyclist alleys, or if they should ride with the cars.
 After all, it’s pretty much quite similar to the motorbike, right?

 Well, it’s not.